-Are Chihuahuas Good with Cats? (+ How to introduce them)
+Are Chihuahuas Good With Cats? (+ Tips to Introduce Them)

 However, it's possible for your Chihuahua to learn to live harmoniously with its feline counterparts.
 The key lies in early socialization and training.